 The best way to find out if you have chlamydia is to get tested.
 Your nurse or doctor can test you by taking a swab or doing a urine test.

 Is chlamydia harmful?

 If not treated, chlamydia can cause serious long-term effects including infertility and arthritis.
-Other effects in females include
+Other effects

 These effects can be prevented if you get

 If not treated, chlamydia can cause early delivery or rupture of membranes.
 If you aren't treated and you have a vaginal delivery, chlamydia can cause serious eye and lung infections for the baby.
 Get tested and treated before delivery to prevent these problems.

 Chlamydia is treated with antibiotics.
 Your partner(s) also needs to be tested and treated, even if there are no symptoms.